 Some 10 percent of Canadians who got an uninsured mortgage between mid-2016 and mid-2017 would not have qualified under the new standards, a recent analysis by the Bank of Canada suggested.

-If you are thinking that come January you’ll be unable to qualify for a mortgage at the stress test rate, you do have options.
+If you are thinking that you’ll be unable to qualify for a mortgage at the stress test rate, you do have options.
 You can put more money towards your down payment, add a co-signer to the loan or buy a home of lesser value to ensure you meet the new stress test requirements.

 It’s also important to note that the stress test is not applied on mortgage renewals.
 The downside to this is that it will cause many borrowers to be forced into renewing their mortgage- negatively impacting their ability to shop around for the best rate.
 We can educate you on the best course of action for your current situation and let you know how the stress test will affect your renewal.

-This will be a more important time than ever to sit down and discuss your numbers and get a pre-approval.
+With all of the changes, it is a more important time than ever to sit down and discuss your numbers and get a pre-approval.
 Not only do we discuss what you qualify for, we ensure that we get a mortgage that fits within your payment plan.
 A pre-approval will also give you a clear idea of the purchase price you will be looking for and gives us the ability to place a rate hold for up to 120 days for you.
 With the tighter mortgage rules, it will give us time to discuss your credit score and give you tips to clean up your credit.
 There is a lot changing in the Mortgage Industry and a large number of consumers are unaware of how these rule changes will affect them.
 We will walk you through the changes and educate you so you feel confident in your mortgage decisions.